kimkha/loopback3-xTotalCount/README.md

 1. Add `"loopback3-xtotalcount": "latest"` to your `package.json` file.
 2. Run `npm install` OR run `npm install loopback3-xtotalcount`
 3. Set the module in your `component-config.json` (loopback server endpoint) and add `prototype.__get__model-plural-form` for each related model.
-For example if you want `GET /books/{id}/chapters` to return  `X-Total-Count` in header, add the following:

 ```json
   "loopback3-xtotalcount": {